kom-senapati/opal_sqlite_fetcher/README.md

 - 🔎 **Flexible Querying**: Use SQLite queries to retrieve precisely the data you need.
 - 🎛️ **Configurable**: Adjust connection parameters, database, and tables to fit your needs.

+### 📜 What is OPAL?

+OPAL (Open Policy Administration Layer) is an open-source administration layer for Open Policy Agent (OPA) that allows you to easily keep your authorization layer up-to-date in real-time.
+OPAL continuously fetches and updates policy data from various sources, ensuring your OPA policies are always based on the most current information.

+### 💼 Use Cases for OPAL

+- **Dynamic Authorization**: Real-time updates to access control policies based on changing conditions.
+- **Compliance**: Automated adjustments to policies in response to regulatory changes.
+- **Security**: Immediate application of security policies across distributed systems.
+- **User Management**: Adapt policies dynamically based on user activity or profile changes.

+### 🔄 Data Fetcher Integration

+The SQLite OPAL Fetcher leverages `sqlite3` for database operations and the `opal_common` package for integration with OPAL.
+This combination ensures a robust and efficient mechanism to fetch and apply policy data.

 ### 🛠️ Installation

 Getting started is simple: